kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     **master_list**
     :   Specify a list of your static master IP addresses as a YAML nested series (`-`).

+    **resolvers**

+    :   Specify a JSON-formatted list of DNS servers for your DCOS host nodes.
+You must include the escape characters (`\`) as shown in the template.
+Set this parameter to the most authoritative nameservers that you have.
+If you want to resolve internal hostnames, set it to a nameserver that can resolve them.

+        *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.

     **superuser_password_hash**
     :   This parameter specifies the hashed Admin password.
 This password is required for using DCOS.
 See step 1 for more information on how to create.

     **superuser_username**
     :   This parameter specifies the Admin username.
 This username is required for using DCOS.

-    **resolvers**

-    :   Specify a JSON-formatted list of DNS servers for your DCOS host nodes.
-You must include the escape characters (`\`) as shown in the template.
-Set this parameter to the most authoritative nameservers that you have.
-If you want to resolve internal hostnames, set it to a nameserver that can resolve them.

-        *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.
+    For the complete list of available configuration options and parameters, see the [Configuration Parameters][1] documentation.

 4. Save as `genconf/config.yaml`.